slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 relative terms, however, the match underwent a process of extraordinary duration.
-Similarly, under the right perspective, any pair of events in life are infinitesimally close to each other, however distant they might seem—And so indeed the day I met my wife, in more than a literary sense, was the day I wrote these words—and the day I died beside her.
+Similarly, under the right perspective, any pair of events in life are infinitesimally close to each other, however distant they might seem—And so indeed the day I met my girlfriend, in more than a literary sense, was the day I wrote these words—and the day I died beside her.
 We sometimes speak of our wish to die with one another; we forget we already have.
 I am already resting in our warm and common grave—I have been since that twelve-year-old laid eyes on her.
 And if